rsamec/react-binding/README.md

 React [LinkedStateMixin][valueLink] is an easy way to express two-way data binding in React.

-React-binding is lightweight react [BindToMixin](https://github.com/rsamec/react-binding).
+React-binding is lightweight mixin - [BindToMixin](https://github.com/rsamec/react-binding).
 It offers two-way data binding support for:

-+   object properties with path expression
++   object properties with path expression (dot notation)
     +   this.bindToState("data","Employee.FirstName");
     +   this.bindToState("data","Employee.Contact.Email");
 +   complex objects (json) with nested properties